apache/arrow/cpp/README.md

 Benchmark logs will be placed in the build directory under `build/benchmark-logs`.

+## Building/Running fuzzers

+Fuzzers can help finding unhandled exceptions and problems with untrusted input that may lead to crashes, security issues and undefined behavior.
+They do this by generating random input data and observing the behavior of the executed code.
+To build the fuzzer code, LLVM is required (GCC-based compilers won't work).
+You can build them using the following code:

+    cmake -DARROW_FUZZING=ON -DARROW_USE_ASAN=ON ..

+`ARROW_FUZZING` will enable building of fuzzer executables as well as enable the addition of coverage helpers via `ARROW_USE_COVERAGE`, so that the fuzzer can observe the program execution.

+It is also wise to enable some sanitizers like `ARROW_USE_ASAN` (see above), which activates the address sanitizer.
+This way, we ensure that bad memory operations provoked by the fuzzer will be found early.
+You may also enable other sanitizers as well.
+Just keep in mind that some of them do not work together and some may result in very long execution times, which will slow down the fuzzing procedure.

+Now you can start one of the fuzzer, e.g.:

+    ./debug/debug/ipc-fuzzing-test

+This will try to find a malformed input that crashes the payload and will show the stack trace as well as the input data.
+After a problem was found this way, it should be reported and fixed.
+Usually, the fuzzing process cannot be continued until the fix is applied, since the fuzzer usually converts to the problem again.

+There are some problems that may occur during the compilation process:

+- libfuzzer was not distributed with your LLVM: `ld: file not found: .../libLLVMFuzzer.a`
+- your LLVM is too old: `clang: error: unsupported argument 'fuzzer' to option 'fsanitize='`

 ### Third-party environment variables

 To set up your own specific build toolchain, here are the relevant environment